aejmelaeus/NServiceBus.SequenceGate/README.md

 ## Validation

-The ´SequenceGateConfiguration´ is validated before the Endpoint is started.
+The `SequenceGateConfiguration` is validated before the Endpoint is started.
 If the validation fails the Endpoint will fail to start [Acceptance test].
 The validation verifies that all configured properties actually exists on the message types and that the types are correct.

 # TODO: Filter